 Mamshit National Park is a Nabatean city in the Negev desert.
-Therefore winter is an excellent time to visit this world heritage site by UNESCO.
-Just make sure it is not raining, and there are no floods.
-Let’s begin!
+Therefore winter is an excellent time to visit this world UNESCO heritage site.

-Note: ancient Greek called Mamshit as Mampsis or Memphis, but this name is rarely used today (in Israel).
+- Ancient Greek called Mamshit Mampsis or Memphis, but this name is rarely used today (in Israel).

 Note: the presented map ruler in the legend denotes 10 meters.
 Also, you can click on the map to enlarge it.

-Reaching by public transport is less convenient, as no bus reaches directly to the park.
+Reaching by public transport is less convenient, as no bus goes directly to the park.
 You can take a bus to Dimona and then a taxi to the park.
-Or as Moovit suggests, a bus to Rotem junction and then an almost 5 km walk to the entrance of the national park.
+Or, as Moovit suggests, a bus to Rotem junction and an almost 5 km walk to the national park entrance.

 Opening Hours

-Adults 22 NIS, children 9 NIS, and Students 19 NIS.
-And free for National Park’s annual subscribers.
+Adult 22 NIS, child 9 NIS, and student 19 NIS.
+Free for National Parks annual subscribers.

 Camping